Abubacker10/Auto_ML/README.md

 and atlast we can download the trained best model by clickinn download

 # Requirements
-PyCaret is tested and supported on 64-bit systems with:
+Supported on 64-bit systems with:
 Python 3.8, 3.9, 3.10, and 3.11
 Ubuntu 16.04 or later
 Windows 7 or later

-# IMPORTANT PACKAGES USED
+# IMPORTANT PACKAGES
 # PyCaret 3.0
 An open-source, low-code machine learning library in Python PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
 It is an end-to-end machine learning and model management tool that exponentially speeds up the experiment cycle and makes you more productive.